Gibberlings3/Jasteys_SoD_Tweakpack/c#sodtweaks/readme.c#sodtweaks.german.txt

 SoD Walkthrough bei GameBanshee http://www.gamebanshee.com/baldursgate/walkthrough/sod-korlaszstomb.php

 VERSIONS-HISTORIE

+Version 7:
+-"Skip Korlasz' Dungeon": optimized scripting and general handling; Imoen should initiate dialogue, but only if she's present, and not if Transition is installed.
+-"Skip Korlasz' Dungeon": crossmod with Transitions, Endless BG1, and Another fine Hell mod: items from Korlasz Dungeon should be transferred to PC's current bedsise table in all cases.
+Entrance to Korlasz Dungeon from EndlessBG1 will be sealed if Dungeon is done via this tweak.

 Version 6:
 -two new components: "Make Portal Close from Dragonspear Castle (Aun Argent survives always)" and "Hephernaan takes Dragonspear Vault Key".